ktaylor63/southeast/site/content/caribbean/project-evaluations.md

 ---
-title: 'Project evaluations'
+title: "Project evaluations"
-description: 'The Caribbean Ecological Services Field Office promotes healthy wildlife and their habitat through a diverse group of programs:  Endangered Species, Partners for Fish and Wildlife, Contaminants Program, Coastal Program and Project Evaluation.'
+description: "The Caribbean Ecological Services Field Office promotes healthy wildlife and their habitat through a diverse group of programs:  Endangered Species, Partners for Fish and Wildlife, Contaminants Program, Coastal Program and Project Evaluation."
 weight: 8
-nav: 'Project Evaluations'
+nav: "Project Evaluations"
 facebook: USFWSCaribbean
 hero:
   name: laguna-cartagena-national-wildlife-refuge.jpg
-    alt: 'A vernal pool surrounded by bright purple flowers in the shadow of a forested mountain.'
+  alt: "A vernal pool surrounded by bright purple flowers in the shadow of a forested mountain."
-    caption: 'Laguna Cartagena National Wildlife Refuge.
-Photo © José Almodóvar.'
+  caption: "Laguna Cartagena National Wildlife Refuge.
+Photo © José Almodóvar."
 tags:
-    - 'Endangered Species Act'
+  - "Endangered Species Act"
-    - 'Non-Essential Experimental Population'
+  - "Non-Essential Experimental Population"
-    - 'North Carolina'
+  - "North Carolina"
   - Recovery
-    - 'Red Wolf'
+  - "Red Wolf"
-updated: 'September 27th, 2018'
+updated: "September 27th, 2018"
 ---

 The Caribbean Ecological Services Field Office offers expertise in environmental planning for projects related to energy, transportation, water supply, development, flood control, communication towers, private development, recreation, streambank and shoreline protection.
 We work directly with federal agencies, state and local partners on infrastructure development projects to conserve natural resources in Puerto Rico and the U.S. Virgin Islands.

 We offer information on species and their habitats that help people understand the potential impacts of a proposed project on the environment, as well as information on practices that protect natural resources while streamlining the environmental review process.
 Our biologists can assist in developing plans that conserve, restore or enhance fish and wildlife while accomplishing the goals of the proposed project.

 ## Project planning and consultation